Skip to content

 Courses

 To finish the Post-Master’s Certificate – Family Nurse Practitioner online program, you must complete a total of 21 credit hours.
-Required coursework includes twelve core courses.
+Required coursework includes six advanced practice courses.
 If a Gap Analysis determines you must enroll in an individual plan of study, you will also need to complete three advanced nursing courses totaling nine credit hours.

 Study of theoretical and clinical bases for management of women who are well or have minor health problems.
 Application of principles through case studies related to women's health.
 Prerequisites, NURS 6003, NURS 6013, NURS 6023.